Lakeside Lightning: SBL / NBL1 West

-Further success (2013–2014)

 In 2013, the men won their fifth minor premiership in seven years after finishing the regular season in first place with a 23–3 record.
-They advanced through the first two rounds of the finals undefeated to reach their seventh MSBL Grand Final.
-In the championship decider on 31 August, the Lightning defeated the Wanneroo Wolves 77–74 behind a Grand Final MVP performance from American forward Justin Cecil.
-Cecil had 25 points and seven rebounds in helping the Lightning claim their fourth MSBL Championship.
+They advanced to their seventh MSBL Grand Final, where they defeated the Wanneroo Wolves 77–74 behind a grand final MVP performance from American forward Justin Cecil.
+Cecil had 25 points and seven rebounds in helping the Lightning claim their fourth MSBL championship.

-In 2014, the women had their best-ever regular season campaign in their 14-year history, finishing in second place with a 19–3 record.
-Behind American forward Kari Pickens, the Lightning advanced through to their first WSBL Grand Final since 2006.
-In the championship decider on 29 August, the Lightning were defeated by the Rockingham Flames 80–75 despite Pickens registering 25 points, eight rebounds and five assists.
+In 2014, the women's team advanced through to their first WSBL Grand Final since 2006, where they were defeated by the Rockingham Flames 80–75.

-Fall from grace (2015)

 In 2015, the women's team went from grand finalists to wooden spooners after winning just one game to be clear on the bottom of the standings.
-The men, meanwhile, were also in unfamiliar territory.
-Their 13-year run of making the finals ended in 2015 as they finished in 12th position with a 9–17 record while losing their last seven matches.
-Since joining the SBL in 2000, the Lightning had been a powerful force in the men's competition, never going through a season winning single-digit games.
-In the previous 15 seasons, the men had won four championships, five minor premierships and their worst record in those 15 years was 11–15 when they last missed the finals in 2001.

-Return to prominence (2018)
+The men's team also had their 13-year finals run ended in 2015.

-In 2018, the women's team set a new all-time best regular-season campaign, as they were crowned minor premiers for the first time with a first-place finish and a 21–1 record.
-They went on to reach their fourth WSBL Grand Final and first since 2014 after going undefeated over the first two rounds of the finals.
-In the championship decider on 31 August, the Lightning defeated the Mandurah Magic 75–64 to win their second WSBL Championship.
-They delivered a remarkable final five minutes to come from 10 points behind to score the last 21 points of the match.
-American guard Alison Schwagmeyer was named Grand Final MVP for her performance, with 25 points, seven rebounds and three assists.
+In 2018, the women's team finished the regular season in first place and a 21–1 record and went on to reach their fourth WSBL Grand Final, where they defeated the Mandurah Magic 75–64 to win their second championship.
+In the last five minutes, the Lightning came from 10 points behind to score the last 21 points of the match.
+American guard Alison Schwagmeyer was named grand final MVP for her 25 points, seven rebounds and three assists.

-NBL1 West (2021–present)

 In 2021, the SBL was rebranded as NBL1 West.